livelace/gosquito/docs/config/main.md

 #log_level               = "DEBUG"

-# Results of process plugins will be included for sending by default.
+# Should flow send results of processing plugins with output plugin by default.
-#plugin_include          = true
+#plugin_include          = false

 # Maximum plugin execution time (seconds).
 Some plugins ignore this value and use their own timeout.
 #plugin_timeout          = 60